ADHD & the Risk of Substance Use Disorder

 Not everyone would agree.
 Some would argue that individuals with ADHD often end up turning to addictive substances as they get older, in order to self-medicate and try to feel normal.
 Often ADHD sufferers experience restlessness, difficulty with organization, and shame over their condition.
 Sometimes their medications seem to lose their effectiveness over time.
 Sometimes drugs and alcohol help ease their symptoms at first, but then become addicting and binding.

-As far as the addicting qualities of ADHD medications go, it is known that amphetamines (Adderall) may pose a risk for abuse if used for prolonged periods of time.
+As far as the addictive qualities of ADHD medications go, it is known that amphetamines (Adderall) may pose a risk for abuse if used for prolonged periods of time.
 However, many of the cases of addiction to ADHD medications seem to be the result of improper use or lack of education.
 If a child sees their doctor increasing the dose of their Adderall in order to make the child feel better, the child may then learn to self medicate and increase the dose by themselves in the future.

-One thing that most experts do agree on is that the sooner a child is treated for ADHD, the better.
+One thing that most experts do agree on is that the sooner a child is diagnosed and treated for ADHD, the better.
 Children suffering from ADHD that go untreated over time will be more likely to feel depressed, restless, and suicidal.
 The research is clear that medications such as Adderall and Ritalin are usually effective in treating the symptoms of ADHD.
 By successfully treating the symptoms, a child will be made to feel more normal, and the less likely they will need to self-medicate.

 The best thing parents can do if their child has been diagnosed with ADHD or ADD is to follow the doctor’s advice and give the medication as directed.
 However, it is important for parents to be aware of the risks the treatment may pose.
 By watching their children for signs of depression, self-medicating, or substance abuse, parents can help their children avoid any harmful consequences, while easing their restless brain and helping them gain control of their lives.